-Here at (un)Common Logic, we tell our clients to think about the following in putting together a cyber sale:
+With consumers starting their holiday shopping earlier than ever, here at (un)Common Logic, we tell our clients to think about the following in putting together a paid media holiday strategy:

 - Your business strategy as you decide on products and an offer

-- Business planning with regard to needed resources: web developers, customer service, marketing, logistics
+- Business planning for needed resources: web developers, customer service, marketing, logistics

 - The entire marketing ecosystem to get the word out: SEO, email, paid media

 Let’s dig into the details!

 Digital Marketer’s Guide to Developing a Holiday Marketing Strategy

 As we’ve worked with our eCommerce clients over the years, our PPC experts have developed guidelines to use when developing your strategic and tactical approach to PPC for Black Friday, Cyber Monday, and the overall holiday period.

 The first step in putting together your Black Friday marketing strategy (or any cyber sale strategy) is to determine which products to include in the sale.
 First, look at your product sales up to this point in the year and then at your annual revenue goal: where is there a gap in meeting your goals which might be closed by creating a special deal?